godotengine/godot-docs/tutorials/making_plugins.rst

 ~~~~~~~~~~~~~~~~~~~~

 Sometimes you want a certain behavior in many nodes.
 Maybe a custom scene
 or control that can be reused.
-Instancing is helpful in a lot of case but
+Instancing is helpful in a lot of cases but
 sometimes it can be cumbersome, especially if you're using it between many
 projects.
 A good solution to this is to make a plugin that adds a node with a
 custom behavior.

-To create a new node type, you can avail of the can avail of the funcion
+To create a new node type, you can avail the funcion
 :ref:`add_custom_type() <class_EditorPlugin_add_custom_type>` from the
 :ref:`class_EditorPlugin` class.
 This function can add new types to the editor,
 be it nodes or resources.
 But before you can create the type you need a script